-SSBT-salmon, steelhead, or bull trout F-fish-bearing (non-SSBT) N-non-fish-bearing, non-domestic Np-perennial, Type-N Ns-seasonal, Type-N
+SSBT-salmon, steelhead, or bull trout

-"RH Max" means the maximum distance described for any particular small Type Np stream.
+F-fish-bearing (non-SSBT)

+N-non-fish-bearing, non-domestic

+Np-perennial, Type-N

+Ns-seasonal, Type-N

-DEQ finds the no-harvest vegetation retention buffers of 100-110 feet (e.g. large SSBT, Large F, small and medium SSBT/F standard practice) may be sufficient to meet some shade targets, depending on density of residual trees, stream orientation, topography, and other site-specific factors (see TSD Appendix I).
+DEQ finds the no-harvest vegetation retention buffers of 100-110 feet (e.g. large SSBT, Large F, small and medium SSBT/F standard practice) may be sufficient to meet some shade targets, depending on density of residual trees, stream orientation, topography, and other site-specific factors (TSD, Appendix I).
 However, based on the findings in Appendix I, it is probable that in some cases these buffers will not provide shade equivalent to 120-foot no-harvest buffer.
 Smaller no-harvest buffers are progressively less likely to meet shade targets and more likely to result in temperature increases beyond the assigned TMDL human use allowance of (0.0°C) and equivalent load allocation for all fish-bearing and perennial non-fish-bearing streams.
 This is more pronounced for the Small Forestland Option.
 Adoption of forest conservation tax credits on small forestlands to align protections with standard practice will increase the effectiveness.
 Overall, required riparian protections under the Forest Practices Act are unlikely to consistently meet shade targets and load allocations.
 For these reasons, ODF is required to develop a TMDL implementation plan to be submitted to DEQ for review and approval.
 See Table 8 for the schedule.

-As agreed, in the 2021 Memorandum of Understanding between DEQ and ODF, DEQ will work with ODF to identify additional regulatory or non-regulatory measures that could be implemented by rule revisions, stewardship agreements, incentive programs or other means to provide reasonable assurance of achieving TMDL solar radiation load allocations.
+As agreed in the 2021 Memorandum of Understanding between DEQ and ODF, DEQ will work with ODF to identify additional regulatory or non-regulatory measures that could be implemented by rule revisions, stewardship agreements, incentive programs or other means to provide reasonable assurance of achieving TMDL solar radiation load allocations.
 Collaboration on these additional measures may occur during development of ODF's implementation plan.